How to Make Nail Polish Washer Necklaces

 STEP 10: (OPTIONAL) Thread a bead through the two open ends, pushing the bead to the top of the washer.

-STEP 11: Tie a simple criss-cross knot right at the top of bead so it doesn't slide up the string.
+STEP 11: Thread both necklace strings through a bead and tie a simple criss-cross knot right at the top of bead so it doesn't slide up the string.

 GRANDMAS TIP: For additional knot strength, paint the knot with clear nail polish.

 That's it!
-Wear them, make them as Christmas gifts, birthday gifts or craft shows.
+Wear them, make them as Christmas gifts, birthday gifts or for local craft shows.